helloworldtin/c/README.md

 ### printf function
 - "printf" is the function which take the string and infinite number of expression as the arguments.
--  number of conversion specifications = nums of expression
+-  number of conversion specifications = numbers of expression.

+### Escape Sequence Character.
+- There are such types of characters that that cannot be directly inserted in the strings.
+So they help both coder and the compiler to add theses types of character, such as (quote)" new line(\n) and so on.

+### scanf function
+- "scanf" is same as the printf rather this is used to input the as many values and as what format we want.No Limit.